AntonioNoack/RemsEngine/README.md

 ### Rendering Debug Modes

 Currently, the scene is in "MSAA Deferred" mode, so it renders MSAAx8 with deferred light rendering.
 There is many more modes.
-There is also a bit of post-processing: SSR, SSAO, outline for selection, refraction for glass.
+There is also a bit of post-processing: SSR, SSAO, Bloom, outline for selection, refraction for glass.
 Shadows are conditionally real-time ofc, too.

 ### Skeletal Animations